SemanticComputing/nbf/README.md

-# Norssit
+# Semantic National Biography of Finland
-The application provides a faceted search of Norssi student register data.
+The application provides a faceted search of Semantic National Biography of Finland.

 Installation
 ------------